taupirho/marketdatadownloading/README.md

 Market Data Downloading

-A quick-start guide to sourcing and downloading financial data from Bloomberg, Reuters, Markit and the Internet using Excel and VBA
+A quick-start guide to sourcing and downloading financial data from Bloomberg, Reuters, Markit and the Internet using **mostly** Excel and VBA

 Tom Reid